MarvelousSoftware/marvelous-query-language/README.md

 # Getting started
 The `marvelous-query-language` (`MQL`) is an open source domain specific language built on top of <code>.NET</code> platform.
-It has been desinged to help semi-technical users filter large data sources.
+It has been designed to help semi-technical users filter large data sources.
 To be as user-friendly as possible it offers auto completions.

 If you would like to use it along with Aurelia checkout